Madrid and the South

 The elegant beach town of Santander has an excellent summer music festival every August.
 Nearby, Santillana del Mar is one of Spain's best Renaissance towns, and the museum of the Altamira Caves displays reproductions of the famous underground Neolithic rock paintings discovered here.
 Exploring the Picos de Europa will take you through some of the peninsula's wildest reaches, and the port towns along the coast provide some of Spain's most pristine beaches.

 Days 11–13: Oviedo and Asturias

 Logistics: The A8 coastal freeway gets you quickly and comfortably to Oviedo and just beyond.
-From there, go west into Galicia via the two-lane N634 or the coastal N632—slow but scenic routes to Santiago.
+From there, go west into Galicia via the coastal N634—a slow but scenic route to Santiago.

 Days 14–16: Santiago de Compostela and Galicia

 Spain's northwest corner, with Santiago de Compostela at its spiritual and geographic center, is a green land of bagpipes and apple orchards.
 The Albariño wine country, along the Río Miño border with Portugal, and the rías (estuaries), full of delicious seafood, will keep you steeped in enxebre—Gallego for "local specialties and atmosphere."

 Logistics: The four-lane freeways AP9 and A6 whisk you from Lugo and Castro to Santiago de Compostela and to the Rías Baixas.
 By car is the only way to tour Galicia.
 The AC862 route around the upper northwest corner and the Rías Altas turns into the AP9 coming back into Santiago.

 - 80 Degrees: Fodor's Helps You Find Your Best Beach Vacation Spots